-The final version of your senior thesis is due by 3:00pm on the Monday one week before the University's deadline for submitting the senior thesis.
+The final version of your senior thesis is due by 3:00pm on the Monday of the University's deadline for submitting the senior thesis.
 The requirements when turning in your senior thesis are somewhat detailed; please consult the section entitled Grading.
 The page on important dates gives a complete listing of dates and deadlines relevant to the senior thesis.
-In case of any confusion about dates and deadlines, the page on important dates important dates should be regarded as authoritative.
+In case of any confusion about dates and deadlines, the page on important dates should be regarded as authoritative.

 An oral examination conducted by the the Senior Committee at the end of the senior year serves as the senior departmental examination.
 This exam is described in more detail below in the section entitled Oral Examination.

 Best advice in finding an advisor is to go to several faculty members in areas of research that you are interested in, and see what topics they propose.
 If you have a topic to propose yourself, great: Shop it around to faculty and see what they think.
 Most topics come from faculty as part of the work their research group is conducting.
 When you have a tentative topic in mind, start by reading some of the literature, ideally at the Scientific American level, in order to understand the highlights and context of the work you'll embark on.
 If you're undecided between topics, this first stage of reading should help you choose.
 Make sure to circle back to your prospective adviser with questions, and confirm with them before the deadline that they are in fact prepared to advise you on a topic that you have both agreed on.
 It's important to start this process at the very beginning of term, because false starts are possible.